CDX-3379 - Monoclonal Antibody Targeting ErbB3

 CDX-3379 is a human monoclonal antibody designed to block the activity of ErbB3 (HER3).
 ErbB3 may be an important receptor regulating cancer cell growth and survival as well as resistance to targeted therapies and is expressed in many cancers, including head and neck, thyroid, breast, lung and gastric cancers, as well as melanoma.
 The proposed mechanism of action for CDX-3379 sets it apart from other drugs in development in this class due to its ability to block both ligand-independent and ligand-dependent ErbB3 signaling by binding to a unique epitope.
 It has a favorable pharmacologic profile, including a longer half-life and slower clearance relative to other drug candidates in this class.
 CDX-3379 also has potential to enhance anti-tumor activity and/or overcome resistance in combination with other targeted and cytotoxic therapies to directly kill tumor cells.
 Tumor cell death and the ensuing release of new tumor antigens has the potential to serve as a focus for combination therapy with immuno-oncology approaches, even in refractory patients.

 A Phase 1a/1b study was conducted, including a single-agent dose-escalation portion and combination expansion cohorts.
-Data from the dose-escalation portion and initial data from the expansion cohorts (enrollment ongoing at the time) were presented at the American Society of Clinical Oncology Annual Meeting in June 2016.
 The single-agent dose-escalation portion of the study did not identify a maximum tolerated dose, and there were no dose limiting toxicities.
 The most common adverse events included rash and diarrhea and were predominantly grade 1 or 2.
 Four combination arms across multiple tumor types were added to evaluate CDX-3379 with several drugs that target EGFR, HER2 or BRAF.
-They include combinations with Erbitux® (n=16), Tarceva® (n=8), Zelboraf® (n=4) and Herceptin® (n=10).
+They include combinations with Erbitux® (n=16), Tarceva® (n=8), Zelboraf® (n=9) and Herceptin® (n=10).
 Patients had advanced disease and were generally heavily pretreated.
 Across the combination arms, the most frequent adverse events were diarrhea, nausea, rash and fatigue.
 Objective responses were observed in the Erbitux and Zelboraf combination arms.
-In the Erbitux arm, there was one complete response in a patient with head and neck cancer, who had been previously treated with Erbitux and was refractory.
-In the Zelboraf arm, there were two partial responses in patients who had lung cancer, one of whom had been previously treated with Tafinlar® and was considered refractory.
+In the Erbitux arm, there was one durable complete response in a patient with head and neck cancer, who had been previously treated with Erbitux and was refractory.
+In the Zelboraf arm, there were two partial responses in patients who had lung cancer, one of whom had been previously treated with Tafinlar® and was considered refractory, as well as a response in a patient with thyroid cancer.

 Ongoing Clinical Trials

-Celldex has initiated an open-label Phase 2 study of CDX-3379 given in combination with Erbitux (cetuximab), an EGFR inhibitor, in approximately 30 patients with advanced head and neck squamous cell cancer whose disease is resistant to cetuximab.
+Celldex has initiated an open-label Phase 2 study of CDX-3379 given in combination with Erbitux (cetuximab), an EGFR inhibitor, in approximately 30 patients with HPV negative, Erbitux-resistant advanced head and neck squamous cell cancer who have previously been treated with an anti-PD1 checkpoint inhibitor, a population with limited options and a particularly poor prognosis.
 The primary objective of the study is objective response rate.
 Second objectives include assessments of clinical benefit response, duration of response, progression-free survival and overall survival, and safety and pharmacokinetics associated with the combination.

 For more information on the CDX-3379 program, view recent scientific presentations and publications.Erbitux is a registered trademark of Eli Lilly & Co.
 Tarceva is a registered trademark of Astellas.
 Zelboraf and Herceptin are registered trademarks of Genentech.
 Tafinlar is a registered trademark of Novartis.